ProgressiveHackNight-NYC/nyc.proghacknight.org/_posts/projects/2016-06-01-e-coli-predictions.md

 Built entirely by a team of volunteers from Chicago’s civic tech community, this predictive model was [officially adopted by the City of Chicago in May 2016](/blog/2016/06/23/taking-predictive-analytics-to-the-beach.html) to help the [Park District](http://www.chicagoparkdistrict.com/) know when they should issue warnings to swimmers of potentially high levels of bacteria.

-This project is followed the successful launch of [Is There Sewage in the Chicago River](http://istheresewageinthechicagoriver.com/), another Prog Hacknight project.
+This project is followed the successful launch of [Is There Sewage in the Chicago River](http://istheresewageinthechicagoriver.com/), another Progressive Hacknight project.

-Rebecca Jones, gave a lightning talk at Prog Hacknight after the project was completed.
+Rebecca Jones, gave a lightning talk at Progressive Hacknight after the project was completed.
 Watch her talk, [Predicting E. Coli Exceedances on Chicago Beaches](https://youtube.com/watch?v=A9UPmQFACEA):

 <iframe width="100%" height="300" src="https://www.youtube.com/embed/A9UPmQFACEA" frameborder="0" allowfullscreen></iframe>